-V Masindi and L Duncker "State of Water and Sanitation in South Africa" (March 2016) Council for Scientific and Industrial Research available online at www.researchgate.net/publication/311451788\State\of\Water\and\Sanitation\in\South\Africa [Accessed 3 May 2024].
+Masindi, V and Duncker, L. (2016).
+Council for Scientific and Industrial Research.
+State of Water and Sanitation in South Africa.
+Available online at www.researchgate.net/publication/311451788 State_of_Water_and_Sanitation_in_South_Africa [Accessed 15 August 2024].

 The term "water services institution" as defined in section 1 of the Water Services Act means a water services authority (any municipality, including a district or rural council), a water services provider (any person that provides water services to consumers or to another water services institution excluding a water services intermediary, a water board and a water services committee).